winstoncountycars/dealership/MODELS.md

 # Our Featured Models

 > **Price Checking Tool:** Select models marked *"See pricing tool"* have dynamically adjusted prices based on real-time market conditions, manufacturer incentives, and regional demand — a static price would be inaccurate.
-To get a current quote, clone the repo at [github.com/winstoncountycars/dealership](https://github.com/winstoncountycars/dealership) and run `./wc-price-check --model "<Model Name>"`.
+To get a current quote, clone the repo at [github.com/winstoncountycars/dealership](https://github.com/winstoncountycars/dealership) and run `.\wc-price-check.exe --model "<Model Name>"`.
 Quotes are valid for 48 hours.

 ---